 For those living in an urban environment, having your own homestead may seem like a far-off dream.
 However, there are many activities and things you can do in a limited space to start homesteading.

-Try one of these 5 ways to start apartment homesteading and begin increasing your self-sufficiency.
+Try one of these five ways to start apartment homesteading and increase your self-sufficiency.

-- Grow something - If you have a balcony or small outdoor space, a potted herb and vegetable garden will work perfectly.
-If not, any windowsill with enough light can be used to grow potted herbs.
+A potted herb and vegetable garden will work perfectly with a balcony or backyard garden.
+If not, any windowsill with enough light can grow potted herbs.

 Start Homesteading Today